Type 2 Diabetes Test

 If you are concerned that you may have diabetes, you should be seen by a physician that can perform a type 2 diabetes test.
 Type 2 diabetes is a manageable, but very serious condition, so please do not delay your diagnosis.
 With that said, here are a few type 2 diabetes test that you may encounter along the way.
 Most of the test are also available online or at local stores.
 I have included some links below.

 A glucometer is used to quickly measure blood sugar levels.
 Usually with the prick of a finger, a person with symptoms of diabetes can do a random blood sugar test.
 However, ideally, you should either take a fasting blood sugar or a post meal blood sugar test to determine what the blood sugar level is reading.
 A normal fasting blood sugar level is 70 – 120 mg/dL.
 A post meal blood sugar test should be performed two hours after eating.
 It too should be between 70 – 120 mg/dL.
 If it is significantly higher than this, you will need to see a physician to get your blood sugar levels under control by going to the emergency room.

 Once a person is on a low carb diet, they should carefully monitor their blood sugar levels with a glucometer to check for signs of improvement.
-You can learn more about this in our Low Carb Diet Membership Program as the information can assist and help you learn how to reverse type 2 diabetes and avoid type 2 diabetes complications.
+You can learn how to reverse type 2 diabetes and thereby avoid type 2 diabetes complications.
 Glucometers are usually available at local stores, however, if needed, they can also be purchased on Amazon.